What we do

 The news is recorded onto CDs or USB flash drives (memory sticks) which are sent out in zipped plastic wallets, post free, to people with a visual impairment; blind or partially sighted.

 We record on Thursday evenings.
-The discs or sticks are posted out on Fridays and our listeners should receive them on Saturday morning.
+The DISCS or MEMORY STICKS are posted out on Fridays and our listeners should receive them on Saturday morning.

 The postal wallet holds an address card on the front.
 Our address is on the back of that card.
 Our listeners are asked to slide the card out, turn it over and replace it behind the clear plastic 'window' and post it back to us.